-Let us help you focus on running your business by taking away the hassles of maintaining your accounts.
+Let us help you focus on running your business by taking away the hassles of maintaining your records & accounting compliance.
 Our accounting experts will keep your books, financial reports and compliance needs up to date and healthy to give you peace of mind.

 Our complete suite of corporate services can relieve you from the hassles of having to deal with multiple parties to ensure corporate compliance in different areas, such as business, tax and more.

 We can prepare your organisation’s management accounts and/or group consolidated accounts using cloud-based accounting software, which covers the following:

 China does not follow international accounting policies and guidelines, although it has been moving in this direction for a while and with its accession to the World Trade Organisation will be fully compliant within a few years.
 Many of the accounting regulations are the same or similar to international practice, however it is important for organisations in China to understand the differences.

 Tax deductibility for instance is different and a lack of understanding of this could lead to significant tax charges on such items as intercompany transactions.
 China treats transfer pricing with high importance and as with many other countries it wants its fair share of the international tax pie.
 Meanwhile proper planning and compliance can reduce an organisation’s tax burden.